jiangsheng/jiangsheng.github.io/docs/games/axis_and_allies/regiments/infantry_regiment.rst

 ^^^^^^^^^^^^^^^^^^
 Infantry Regiment
 ^^^^^^^^^^^^^^^^^^
 Basic infantry unit with a wide range of weapons.
 In favorable terrains and entrenched they are hard to deal with.
 As recons take the cap slot in early game and armor in late them, regular infantries see limited usage, especially when the enemies have mortars, snipers or :ref:`special operation bombs <axis_and_allies_special_operations>`.
-For example despite the British has the best machine gun in the regular Infantry Regiment, their SAS commandos are much better if can afford the research.
+For example, despite the British has the best machine gun in the regular Infantry Regiment, their SAS commandos are much better if can afford the research.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Recon Infantry Regiment
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Weakest in the game and lacks firepower.
 May just as well run away from threat with the column :ref:`formation <axis_and_allies_formation>`.
 Good for capturing unmanned cities, accumulate general exp for special operations and defend them with entrenchment :ref:`bonus <axis_and_allies_attributes>` against other recons.
 Comes with the recon attribute, +12 visibility, +3 current morale.

 The morale bonus is actually counterproductive, as you usually want them to rout fast to heal up somewhere else.
-They heal faster than other infantries with the smaller 5 person squad.
+They heal faster than other infantries with the smaller 5-person squad.
 They also come out of tent with fully squads, if your base is in trouble this might be the fastest way to pump out regiments, except maybe against snipers, the small squad make them easier to  snip out.
 In late game you want stronger units, but recons can still have their use as scout and cannon fodder for artillery.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Anti-Tank Infantry Regiment